How To Use A Clay Bar

 Step 1: Wash and dry your vehicle ensuring that you have carried out a full decontamination wash.

 Step 4: Now apply the clay bar to the pre lubricated surface and move the clay from one edge of your work area to the other in straight lines, do not apply any pressure, it is important to allow the clay bar to do the work.
 You should also be working slowly and keeping an eye out for anything that could cause damage whilst using the clay.
-You should gradually feel the clay bar become easier to move and the surface become smother.
+You should gradually feel the clay bar become easier to move and the surface become smoother.
 Apply more lubrication at any time desired and do not let the surface dry out.

 Step 5: Once you have treated a single area and carried out 4-8 passes fold the clay in half, contaminated sides inwards to reveal two additional clean working surfaces of the clay bar.
-Wipe the old lubrication off with a plus microfibre cloth and re apply fresh lubricant.
+Wipe the old lubrication off with a plush microfibre cloth and re apply fresh lubricant.

 Step 6: Flatten out the clay to a thin disk shape once more and move onto the next area repeating steps 4 & 5 until the entire vehicle has been treated.
-Remember to apply lubrication often and to fold the clay after every 4-8 passes and if the entire clay looks to become over dirty discard it and use a new piece.
+Remember to apply lubrication often and to fold the clay after every 4-8 passes and if the entire clay looks to become overly dirty discard it and use a new piece.

 Notes: If you drop the detailing clay on the floor, under no circumstances should this be used again, discard the dirty clay and grab a new piece starting at step 2.